-I’ve gotten a couple questions this week about how to stop sugar and carbohydrate cravings.
+I’ve gotten a couple questions this week about how to stop sugar and carb cravings.
 First of all, whether you’re reaching for a bag a candy or a loaf of bread – they’re essentially the same.
 Both have a similar effect on your blood sugar levels, and just as important, both have a detrimental effect on your gut’s bacteria.

 We used to think that bacteria colonized in our gut, meaning it became a permanent resident.
 I once had images of bacteria setting up shop and stick it out through hell or high water.
 We now know that’s mot true.
 Turns out bacteria (both good and bad) is simply on vacation in our gut.
 This means that both healthy and unhealthy amounts of bacteria can change overtime.